Cacti/documentation/Data-Collectors.md

 using MariaDB Galera as the fully fault tolerant database server.

-Then, either using keepalived to a load balancer, you could load balance the connections accross all three **Main Data Collectors**, using the MariaDB Galera database to maintain login session data.
+Then, either using keepalived to a load balancer, you could load balance the connections across all three **Main Data Collectors**, using the MariaDB Galera database to maintain login session data.
 There are many good articles on setting up and using MariaDB Galera along with HAProxy or load balancers from Citrix and others to direct read and write traffic